douglasgreen/news/2025/04/01/en.md

 ### From Rock Star to Rebel Leader: The Unlikely Journey of a Whiskey-Drinking Musician

 In a surprising twist of fate, a former rock musician from Mali, known for his whiskey-fueled performances and hit songs, has transformed into one of West Africa's most feared al Qaeda leaders.
 Once celebrated for his musical talents and charismatic stage presence, he now commands an Islamist army responsible for numerous deadly attacks in the region.
 His journey from the world of music to militancy highlights the complex and often unpredictable paths individuals can take, driven by personal convictions and the turbulent socio-political landscape of West Africa.
 This transformation has shocked many who once admired his artistry, now witnessing his influence in a vastly different and dangerous arena.

+### Cory Booker's Marathon Speech: A Stand Against Trump's Policies

+Cory Booker, a Democratic Senator from New Jersey, delivered a marathon speech on the Senate floor, lasting over 22 hours, to protest against the policies of President Donald Trump.
+Booker began his speech on Monday evening and continued through Tuesday afternoon, highlighting what he described as the "grave and urgent" threats posed by the Trump administration to American democracy and the welfare of its citizens.
+Throughout his speech, Booker criticized proposed cuts to social programs like Social Security and Medicaid, and expressed concerns over the administration's attempts to bypass the judicial system.
+His speech was not a filibuster but a passionate plea to draw attention to the issues and rally support against the administration's agenda.
+Fellow Democrats supported him by asking questions, allowing him brief breaks without yielding the floor.
+Booker's effort was a testament to his commitment to stand up for what he believes is right, even in the face of exhaustion.

+### Iran's Underground Missile City: A New Chapter in Rising Tensions

+Iran has unveiled a new underground missile city, showcasing its military strength amid escalating tensions with the United States and Israel.
+This facility, the third of its kind revealed in a month, is filled with long-range ballistic and cruise missiles.
+Iranian leaders have highlighted this as a symbol of their military prowess, but experts have noted a critical vulnerability: the open tunnel system lacks fortified storage, making it susceptible to chain explosions if attacked.
+This development comes as the U.S. pressures Iran for a new nuclear deal, threatening severe consequences if negotiations fail.
+Iran remains defiant, continuing its missile and nuclear advancements, while the world watches closely, concerned about the potential for conflict.

 ## Economy & Business